nurin-sh/test-automation-engineer/readme.md

-## This is a test for Test Automation Engineer
+## This is a test for Software Quality Assurance Engineer

 ## Setup
 1. Make sure Node is installed